lab1092/blender-manual_ja/manual/render/freestyle/parameter_editor/line_set.rst

 +-------------------------------------------------------------------+-------------------------------------------------------------------+------------------------------------------------------------------+

-The image on the left shows a sphere in :guilabel:`Edit` mode.
+The image on the left shows a sphere in *Edit* mode.
 The green lines are the edge marks.
 On the right you see a render without edge marks enabled.

 With edge marks enabled, the previously-marked lines are always rendered.